lewesmint/Public_Trash/kubeguide/ApiFirstQuarkusGuide.md

 The parent project is a container that will hold your API and service modules.
 It's not a runnable application itself—it just coordinates the build of all your modules and manages shared dependencies and versions.

-**What this command does:**
-- Creates a Maven project with `<packaging>pom</packaging>` (a parent/aggregator project)
-- Creates only a `pom.xml` file with no source directories
-- Uses the standard Maven POM archetype (designed specifically for parent projects)
+You have two options for creating the parent project:

+- **Option A (Maven Archetype)**: Uses the standard Maven approach for creating parent POMs.
+It's cleaner (no unwanted files generated) but requires a couple of extra manual steps to add the Quarkus BOM and Maven wrapper.

+- **Option B (Quarkus Plugin)**: Uses the Quarkus tooling which is faster and automatically includes the Quarkus BOM and Maven wrapper, but it generates example source code that you'll need to delete since a parent project shouldn't contain any application code.

+**Choose one option and follow all its steps:**

+---

-### Option A: Using Maven Archetype (Recommended - No cleanup needed)
+### Option A: Using Maven Archetype (Recommended - Clean, No Cleanup Needed)

-This creates a clean parent POM with no source files:
+This approach uses the standard Maven POM archetype designed specifically for parent projects.
+It creates only a `pom.xml` file with no source code.

+#### Step 1: Create the parent project

 ```bash
 mvn archetype:generate \